Joshua Broderick, PhD

 Josh has published peer reviewed research on adult anxiety (specifically obsessive-compulsive disorder), child behaviour and emotion problems, and human learning.
 He has spoken at national and international conferences on the topics of obsessive-compulsive disorder and the treatment of child emotion and behaviour problems.

 A bit more about Josh...

-Josh has previously worked at the Child Behaviour Research Clinic at the University of Sydney where he worked as a Senior Clinical Psychologist and Project Manager.
+Josh was previously the Senior Clinical Psychologist and Project Manager at the Child Behaviour Research Clinic at the University of Sydney.
 He has also worked at a paediatric developmental health organisation and in a public hospital.
-He has links with local (and some not local) GPs, psychiatrists, speech therapists (and other allied health professionals) and many school counsellors.
+He has links with local (and some not local) GPs, psychiatrists, school counsellors and speech therapists, as well as other allied health professionals.
 Josh is a Psychology Board of Australia approved clinical psychologist and is approved as a supervisor of other psychologists.
 He has specific training in cognitive-behavioural therapy and attachment focused behavioural family intervention.
 He has been trained to deliver cognitive-behavioural therapy for child, adolescent and adult populations.
 Josh conducts educational assessments in children where required.

-Josh has been living in Sydney his whole life, he is married with two children.
+Josh has been living in Sydney his whole life and is married with three children.
 He loves the beach and running long distances.

 University of Sydney Master of Psychology (Clinical, ongoing)

 University of Sydney PhD (Clinical Child Psychology)